 NEXT AT DOWNEND FOLK & ROOTS:

-Tickets for the concert, at Christ Church Downend on Friday 19 May, are available online at downendfolkandroots.com and from Melanie’s Kitchen in Downend (cash only).
+Tickets for the concert, which takes place at Christ Church Downend on Friday 15 December 2023, are available online at downendfolkandroots.com and from Melanie’s Kitchen in Downend (cash only).
 They are priced at £14 each in advance or £16 on the door.
-Doors open at 7.30pm and the entertainment starts around 7.45pm.
-You can also buy a season ticket, which covers this concert as well as June’s Bella Hardy gig and the visit of Owen Spafford & Louis Campbell in July, and saves you a few quid!
-These are only available online.
+Doors open at 7.30pm and the music starts around 7.45pm.

 There will be a bar, stocking cider, soft drinks, wine, hot drinks and real ale from locally-based Hop Union Brewery.
-There will also be sweet treats courtesy of the Radstock-based Great Cake Company, as well as a prize draw.
+There will also be mulled wine on offer!
+Audience members are encouraged to bring their own glass/mug/tankard, as well as reusable bottles for water, as part of the drive to be more environmentally aware; there is a 50p discount for those that do.
+There will also be sweet treats available at the bar courtesy of the Radstock-based Great Cake Company, as well as a prize draw, which helps to fund the support artists for each concert.

 For further information, please email firstname.lastname@example.org or visit the website downendfolkandroots.com.